AlgyJr/ios_guides/Table-View-Guide.md

 ### Creating a separate NIB for your cell

-There may be times when you do not want to use prototype cells, but still want to use Interface Builder to lay out the design of your custom cell.
+There may be times when you do not want to use prototype cells, but still want to use Interface Builder to layout the design of your custom cell.
 For example, you may be working on a project without storyboards or you may want to isolate your custom cell's complexity from the rest of your storyboard.
-In these cases you will create a separate Interface Builder file ([NIB][nib]) to contain your custom cell's UI template.
+In these cases, you will create a separate Interface Builder file ([NIB][nib]) to contain your custom cell's UI template.

 _NB: Technically NIB and XIB are different formats that both store